-The company who Subscribe to the Service using an API or similar methodology or direct access,
+The company who Subscribe to the Service using an API or similar methodology,

 (hereinafter referred to as ”the Data Processor” or the “Subscriber”)

 1.1 In order to ensure compliance with the current rules governing the processing of personal data, particularly the General Data Protection Regulation (hereinafter “GDPR”), the Danish Data Protection Act and related orders and instructions, the Parties have entered into this data processing agreement (hereinafter the ”Data Processing Agreement”).

 2.1 uQualio offers a subscription service to a video eLearning platform (the “Service”) for companies and other international organizations (“Subscribers”).
 Once a Subscriber has subscribed to the Service, the Service can be made available by the Subscriber to the Users.
 The users can be employees of the Subscriber or the employees of the Subscribers customers or partners (the “Users”).
 The access to the Service can be available using an API or similar technology or by direct access.

 2.2 If using API or similar technology for the employees of the Subscribers customers or partners, uQualio is a sub data processor regarding any personal data, cf. Appendix A, the Users uploads to the Service when creating a personal account, the Subscriber is a Data Processor and the Subscribers customer or partner is Data Controller.

 2.3 In case the Service is made available to the Subscribers employees or other direct users of the Subscriber (oppose to section 2.2 above where the users are the employees of the Subscribers customers or partners) (the “Users”), uQualio is a Data Processor and the Subscriber is a Data Controller.
 The terms of this Data Processing Agreement apply equally in the case.